elbruno/HoloToolkit-Unity-Packages/README.md

 # HoloToolkit-Unity-Packages
-Unity packages created from HoloToolkit Unity repository.
+Unity packages created from [HoloToolkit Unity repository](https://github.com/Microsoft/HoloToolkit-Unity), to be used on Unity 3D projects for Hololens.

 This is based on my post on [How to use and update HoloToolkit in Unity](https://elbruno.com/2016/09/16/hololens-this-is-the-right-way-to-wotk-with-unity-packages-and-holotoolkit/)

 # Use the HoloToolkit Unity Package in a Unity project

 Create a new 3D project in Unity
-Now we must import the HoloToolkit package.
+Now we must import the HoloToolkit package we want to use, my main suggestion is always go for the latest one.
 Select the menu [Assets / Import Package / Custom Package]

 ![Images/clipboard11](Images/clipboard11.png)